startupbuilders777/Algorithms-Data-Structures-and-Design/README.md

                 for j in range(amount + 1):
                     dic[j] = dic.get(j, 0) +  dic.get(j - coin, 0)
             return dic.get(amount, 0)

+    THIS IS A PERMUATIONS DP PROBLEM, DONT DO COMBINATIONS:
+    Given an integer array with all positive numbers and no duplicates, find the number of possible combinations that add up to a positive integer target.

+    nums = [1, 2, 3]
+    target = 4

+    The possible combination ways are:
+    (1, 1, 1, 1), (1, 1, 2), (1, 2, 1), (1, 3), (2, 1, 1), (2, 2), (3, 1)

+    def combinationSum4(self, nums: List[int], target: int) -> int:
+        amounts = [0 for _ in range(target + 1)]
+        amounts[0] = 1 # When you reach amount 0, yield 1, for the coin, base case

+        for amt in range(1, target+1):
+            for coin in nums:
+                if coin <= amt:
+                    amounts[amt] += amounts[amt-coin]

+        return amounts[target]

+    What if negative numbers are allowed in the given array?
+    How does it change the problem?
+    What limitation we need to add to the question to allow negative numbers?
+    We should bound the length because solutions can have infinite length!!!
+    Code to follow up:

+    def combinationSum4WithLength(self, nums, target, length, memo=collections.defaultdict(int)):
+        if length <= 0: return 0
+        if length == 1: return 1 * (target in nums)
+        if (target, length) not in memo:
+            for num in nums:
+                memo[target, length] += self.combinationSum4(nums, target - num, length - 1)
+        return memo[target, length]

 -7) CONTINUE TO PUSH FACTS AND DETAILS INTO A SOLUTION, ABUSE TO MAKE IT FASTER.
     Longest increasing subsequence can be solved with patience sort using NlogN.